api3dao/oev-docs/docs/oev/overview/oev-network.md

 [OEV Auctioneer](/oev/overview/oev-auctioneer) for details.

-The support OEV auctions in the least privileged way, the contract defines a few special roles allowe to interact with the contract in an authorized way.
+The support OEV auctions in the least privileged way, the contract defines a few special roles allowed to interact with the contract in an authorized way.
 These roles are:

 1. Proxy setter - This role allows the caller to change the dAPI proxy used for